-The Company has had an authorized line of credit of \$10 million.
+The Company has had an authorized line of credit of \$10 million with Caisse centrale Desjardins.
 This bank credit bears interest at the operating credit rate of Caisse centrale Desjardins plus 0.5%.
 This line of credit is guaranteed by a portion of the money market instruments and bonds recorded in Other investments and is renewable on an annual basis.
-As at June 30, 2012 and December 31, 2011, no drawings had been made on the line of credit.
+As at December 31, 2012 and December 31, 2011, no drawings had been made on the line of credit.